nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/mongodb.md

 ## Nuxeo Configuration

 To activate MongoDB document and directories storage (as of Nuxeo FT 9.2), add the `mongodb` template to your existing list of templates (`nuxeo.templates`) in `nuxeo.conf`.
-Including the `mongodb-audit` template will also activate audit storage.
+Including the `mongodb-audit` template that will also activate audit storage.

 For older versions of Nuxeo, if you want to activate audit and directories storage, you need to install the [MongoDB extension addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-mongodb-ext).
 This addon includes `mongodb-audit` and `mongodb-directory` templates in order to store respectively audit or directories data in MongoDB.
 For example: